PapiLer/Reforestation/README.md

-## Did you hear the one about the guy with the broken hearing aid?
-Neither did he.
+## Did you hear about the guy who invented Lifesavers?
+They say he made a mint.